Harvey’s Hamburger (Home Version)

 1/4 tsp. of black pepper

-1. In a large bowl, add your slice bread plus 2 Tbsp. of the soup mix, ketchup and Worcestershire sauce.
-Mix the ingredients with your hands until they are amalgamated.
+1. In a large bowl, add your soup mix, slice bread, egg plus 1/4 cup water or milk.
+Massage with your hands until they are amalgamated.

-2. Now add your ground beef, minced garlic and large egg and mix well with your hands.
+2. Now add your ground beef and mix well with your hands.
 Form into a small meatball, cook it off and taste.
 Adjust seasoning, add more soup mix if needed.
 Form into uniform, round patties or use a round mold to form into the perfect pattie, just like at the burger joint.

 3. Place in the fridge (covered) to set for at least an hour or freeze for another time.